RedHatInsights/entitlements-api-go/README.md

 export ENT_CA_PATH=./{path_to_ca_cert}.crt
 export ENT_SUBS_HOST=https://subscription.dev.api.redhat.com
 export ENT_COMPLIANCE_HOST=https://export-compliance.dev.api.redhat.com
+export ENT_DEBUG=true
 ```

 Replace `{path_to_key}` and `{path_to_cert}` with the locations of the `.key` and `.crt` files from the previous section.
+ENT_DEBUG will use mock clients for ams and bop, if this is not set to true you will need more config to setup those clients.
+See the bop and ams client files for what config is needed.

 ### Set up your local entitlement bundles